9 Best Hiking Boots for Flat Feet Reviewed (2018 Edition)

 Salomon Quest 4D 2 GTX

 The Salomon Quest 4D 2 GTX is perfect for someone looking for all the stability and the support of a hiking / backpacking boot but doesn’t want a boot that’s going to weigh them down.
+Its arch support is great for flat feet and overpronation.

 The construction and the design in this boot is such that it gives you all that stability and support you would expect in a hiking boot but in a really lightweight package.